Onyx-Protocol/Onyx/docs/1.3/txvm.md

 Fail if the [Transaction ID stack](#transaction-id-stack) is not empty.

-Push the [id](#item-ids) of the top item on the Transaction ID stack to the data stack.
+Push the [id](#item-ids) of the top item on the Transaction Summary stack to the Transaction ID stack.

 ### Migrate